ErpNetDocs/webclient/introduction/how-to/functional-panels/product-list.md

 You can enter **quantities** manually, adjust them with **“+”** and **“-”** buttons, as well as determine their **measurement units**.

 > [!WARNING]
-> Available product quantities will be loaded only for a selected **store**.
-Wihout a store selected, the panel will be **empty**.
+> Available product quantities will be loaded only for a selected **group**.
+Wihout a group selected, the panel will be **empty**.

 ![pictures](pictures/product-list-show.png)

 ### Filter by product group

-For convenience, you can filter products available for a store by choosing the **product group** to which they belong.

-Simply expand the **Product Group** dropdown menu from the **Product list** panel and select the desired group.
+To filter products by a groups, simply expand the **Product Group** dropdown menu and select the desired group.

 Once selected, only products from the chosen group will appear in the list.